react-native-community/releases/docs/dependencies.md

-# Dependencies of the React Native release process
+# Dependencies of the React Native

+For this v1, let's clarify how these dependencies interplay with the React Native release process

 Dependency | Alert when branch cut? | Needs a release when react-native release?
 ---------|--------|------------